GPSG Executive Elections

 Director of Environment and Sustainability

-1. Maintain a permanent seat on relevant University-wide Advisory Committees, such as the Advisory Committee on Investment Responsibility, at the discretion of the Director.
+1. Maintain a permanent seat on relevant University-wide Advisory Committees, such as the Executive Committee of the Climate Commitment Advisory Council.

 Director of Community Pantry